Hot Springs National Park in Arkansas: Lasting Warmth and Charm

 Most of the springs are capped off to protect the water from contamination, but a few are allowed to run free so that people can see what this area would have been like when the native people first discovered it.

 By protecting the springs, people can bathe and drink these pristine waters without having to have the water treated with artificial chemicals to purify it.
 There are public fountains with the hot springs bubbling up where people are welcome to drink or even fill containers to take with them.

 The water averages 143 degrees Fahrenheit or 61 degrees Celsius and therefore emits steam wherever it flows and hits the cooler air temperatures.

-For people with arthritis and similar conditions, the warm waters would have been soothing and the massages relaxing.
-So whether or not diseases or conditions were actually healed, people kept coming to Hot Springs as the word spread about these warm and mineral laden waters, especially as our population became more mobile with the growth of the automobile industry.
+For people with arthritis and similar conditions, the warm waters would have been soothing, and the massages were relaxing.
+Whether or not diseases or conditions were healed, people kept coming to Hot Springs as the word spread about these warm and mineral-laden waters, especially as our population became more mobile with the automobile industry's growth.